The Bankrate promise

 Definition of fixed expenses

-Fixed expenses are those that remain constant within your budget, though they may change occasionally, for example, if you switch to a new cellphone service provider or your landlord raises your rent.
+Fixed expenses are those that remain constant within your budget, although they may change occasionally.
+For example, you may switch to a new cell phone service provider, or your landlord may raise your rent.

 Fixed expenses are paid at regular intervals and may vary slightly, change significantly or stay the same, depending on the type of expense.
-Monthly expenses are common, but fixed expenses may also occur weekly, quarterly, twice a year and yearly.
+Monthly fixed expenses are common, although fixed expenses may also occur weekly, quarterly, twice a year and yearly.
 Knowing your bills’ intervals can help in budgeting.
-If you pay car insurance twice a year, for example, divide the payment premium by six to get the monthly cost and add that amount to your monthly budget.
+If you pay car insurance twice a year, for example, divide the payment premium by six to get the monthly cost and include that amount in your monthly budget.